Conveniently located to serve Fort Worth

-Breast Augmentation is a surgical procedure performed to enlarge the breasts by inserting a breast implant either behind the breast tissue or partially or completely under the chest muscles.
+Breast Augmentation is a surgical procedure commonly performed in our Fort Worth, TX office to enlarge the breasts by inserting a breast implant either behind the breast tissue or partially or completely under the chest muscles.
 Incisions are made to keep the scars as inconspicuous as possible, usually under the breast, around the areola, in the armpit, or at the belly button.
 You also have the choice of either saline or silicone gel implants.
-The method of implant selection and size, along with surgical approach for inserting and positioning breast implants, will depend on your preferences, your anatomy, and your surgeon’s recommendation.
+The method of implant selection and size, along with the surgical approach for inserting and positioning breast implants, will depend on your preferences, your anatomy, and your surgeon’s recommendation.

 Three years ago I made a decision to have breast augmentation.
 I decided to see three different surgeons and make a decision on which surgeon was right for me.
 The first consultation was with Dr. Lovelace.
 At the end of the first consult I knew Dr. Lovelace was the right surgeon for me!
 I cancelled the other two consults.

 The consultation/exam was very informative.
 She recommended Augmentation/Mastopexy, which is a breast lift with implants.
 She explained in detail why the augmentation I originally requested would not have produced the results I was seeking.
 She and her office made the process so easy.
 Everything was discussed and made simple to understand.
 The quoted price included the surgery, anesthesia and the facility.
 It was like one stop shopping!
 I could not be happier!

 I have since had several other procedures…all of them have produced natural, amazing results.

 Thank you Dr. Lovelace for making my dreams come true!

 What are the other names for this procedure?